Jeky/twitter_desc/data.md

 * [overstockr1](static/data/overstockr1.txt)
 * [Lyssuhhhh209](static/data/Lyssuhhhh209.txt)

-We also compared the collected tweets from one user in both Dr Lu's result and our result.
+We also compared the extraction results in both Dr Lu's result and our result.
 The following files are collected from Dr Lu's extraction result and our extraction result which contain the tweet from TonyMullins.

 * [Dr Lu's Result](static/data/TonyMullins.txt)
 * [Our Result](static/data/14939713.txt)